benkehoe/aws-sso-util/lib/README.md

     sso_cache=None)
 ```

-* `start_url`: [REQUIRED] The start URL for the AWS SSO instance.
+* `start_url`: [REQUIRED] The start URL for the Identity Center instance.
-* `sso_region`: [REQUIRED] The AWS region for the AWS SSO instance.
+* `sso_region`: [REQUIRED] The AWS region for the Identity Center instance.
 * `force_refresh`: Set to `True` to always go through the authentication process.
 * `expiry_window`: A datetime.timedelta (or number of seconds), or callable returning such, specifying the minimum duration any existing token must be valid for.
 * `disable_browser`: Set to `True` to skip the browser popup and only print a message with the URL and code.
 * `message`: A message template to print with the fallback URL and code, or `False` to suppress the message.
 * `outfile`: The file-like object to print the message to (stderr by default)
 * `user_auth_handler`: override browser popup and message printing and use the given function instead.
-* `sso_cache`: A dict or dict-like object for AWS SSO credential caching, to override the default file cache in `~/.aws/sso/cache`.
+* `sso_cache`: A dict or dict-like object for Identity Center credential caching, to override the default file cache in `~/.aws/sso/cache`.
 * Returns the token dict as returned by [sso-oidc:CreateToken](https://docs.aws.amazon.com/singlesignon/latest/OIDCAPIReference/API_CreateToken.html), which contains the actual authorization token, as well as the expiration.

 ## `list_available_accounts` and `list_available_roles`

-AWS SSO provides programmatic access to the permissions that a user has.
+Identity Center provides programmatic access to the permissions that a user has.
 You can access this through `list_available_accounts()` and `list_available_roles()`.

 With both, you can set `login=True` to interactively log in the user if they are not already logged in.